makerlabmx/altair-arduinoide/README.md

 - Connect your Altair via the USB-Serial to your PC
 - In the menu bar, select Tools > Board > altair
 - Select the correct serial port in Tools > Port
-- For an example on using the Aquila libraries, select File > Examples > Aquila > template
+- For an example on using the Aquila libraries, select File > Examples > AquilaProtocol > template
 - Upload the example with the arrow icon in the IDE

 * * *

 ### Spanish:
 # Bibliotecas y definición de hardware de Altair para el IDE de Arduino

+**Nota: ** Esta versión es únicamente compatible con versiones 0.1.0 o superior del hub (aquila-server).

 ## Instalación: